vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 Adding query build functionality for the user is a feature that will be developed in future development cycles.

-The server polls the data storage for performance test logs.
-The frequency of the polling will be adjusted after implementation so that it reflects the rate that test results enter the data storage.
-The server is to maintain a cache of frequently and recently accessed data.
+When the server receives input from the user (a query), the server will send these queries to the data storage.
+The data storage returns the filtered performance test results.
+These results are then pushed to the dashboard.
 The server expects a json result from the data store.
+The format and structure of this json response is a task that will need to be completed during the development of the perf-dash.

 This data can then be received by the dashboard.